 These corporate webs and related party transactions bring the nursing home owners a legal benefit in addition to financial benefits: When a nursing home is sued, injured residents and their families have a much harder time collecting money from the related companies – the ones with the full coffers.
 This seems to be an industry-wide strategy.
 In 2003, an article appearing in the Journal of Health Law encouraged owners to separate their nursing home businesses into detached entities to protect themselves if the government tried to recoup overpayments or if juries levied large negligence judgments against the nursing home.
 Further, at a 2012 conference for executives in the long-term health care industry, one presentation boasted that such complex corporate structure was advantageous because in lawsuits brought on behalf of residents harmed by the nursing home’s negligence discovery of the true corporate structure will be “too expensive and time consuming,” and “financial statements in punitive damages phase shows less income and assets.”

 Despite the nursing home industry’s efforts to avoid accountability and protect their profits at all costs, lawyers at Beasley Allen continue to fight for residents and their families who have been harmed by a nursing home’s abuse, negligence or poor care.
-If you or your loved one has suffered serious injury or death because of nursing home abuse or neglect, or if you have any questions about nursing home abuse and neglect, contact Chris Boutwell at Chris.Boutwell@beasleyallen.com or by phone at 800-898-2034.
-Chris handles nursing home litigation for our firm and he will be happy to talk with you.
-Chris also has written a helpful brochure about identifying signs of nursing home abuse and neglect, and steps you can take to file a claim.
-You can request a copy of the brochure at www.beasleyallen.com/books.
+If you or your loved one has suffered serious injury or death because of nursing home abuse or neglect, or if you have any questions about nursing home abuse and neglect, contact Alyssa Baskam by phone at 800-898-2034.
+Alyssa handles nursing home litigation for our firm and she will be happy to talk with you.
+Beasley Allen also has a helpful brochure about identifying signs of nursing home abuse and neglect, and steps you can take to file a claim.
+You can request a copy of the brochure here.

 Source: Kaiser Health News